verykenny/gravy-n-curds/README.md

 ***

 ### Launch
-- You can read more about the project using the wiki located at: https://github.com/verykenny/r-board/wiki
+- You can read more about the project using the wiki located at: https://github.com/verykenny/gravy-n-curds/wiki
 - To start a development environment:
-  - Clone the repository at: https://github.com/verykenny/r-board
+  - Clone the repository at: https://github.com/verykenny/gravy-n-curds
-  - Install front-end locally using npm from the react-app directory:
+  - Install front-end locally using npm from the frontend directory:
     ```
     npm install
     npm start
     ```
-  - Install back-end locally using pipenv "pipenv install" from the root directory:
+  - Install back-end locally using npm from the backend directory:
     ```
-    pipenv install
+    npm install
-    pipenv run flask run
+    npm start development
     ```
-  - Navigate to the localhost port specified in config/index.js
+  - Navigate to the localhost port specified in the frontend console output (e.g. http://localhost:3000)

 ### Technologies